Properties and baroclinic instability of stratified thermal upper-ocean flow: The IL QG

 The left-hand-side of \eqref{eq:q} is proportional to the Ertel $\frac{z}{h}$-potential vorticity in the hydrostatic approximation and with the horizontal velocity replaced with $\bar{\mathbf u}$ \cite[cf.][for details]{Ripa-JFM-95}.
 Thus $\bar\xi$ can be identified with potential vorticity in the IL$^{(0,1)}$QG.

 With the identifications \eqref{eq:u}--\eqref{eq:q}, equation (\ref{eq:IL01}a) controls the evolution of IL$^{(0,1)}$QG potential vorticity.
 This quantity is not materially conserved, i.e., advected (by Lie transport) under the flow of $\nabla^\perp\bar\psi$.
-Rather, the potential vorticity in the IL$^{(0,1)}$QG is created (or annihilated) by the presence of buoyancy gradients (cf.\ Section \ref{sec:Kelvin}, for additional discussion).
+Rather, the potential vorticity in the IL$^{(0,1)}$QG is created (or annihilated) by the misalignment between the gradients of layer thickness and buoyancy (cf.\ Section \ref{sec:Kelvin}, for additional discussion).
 This is consistent with Ertel's $\frac{z}{h}$-potential vorticity not being materially conserved.
-Equations (\ref{eq:C-IL01}b) and (\ref{eq:C-IL01}c) control, respectively, the evolution of the vertical average and gradient of buoyancy.
+Equations (\ref{eq:IL01}b) and (\ref{eq:IL01}c) control, respectively, the evolution of the vertical average and gradient of buoyancy.
 These are both materially conserved.
-Altogether (\ref{eq:C-IL01}b) and (\ref{eq:C-IL01}c) give material conservation of buoyancy in the IL$^{(0,1)}$QG.
+Altogether (\ref{eq:IL01}b) and (\ref{eq:IL01}c) give material conservation of buoyancy in the IL$^{(0,1)}$QG.
 Finally, the boundary condition (\ref{eq:IL01-BCs}a) means no flow through the solid walls of the zonal channel domain.

-\begin{remark}[Implicit vertical shear] By the thermal-wind balance, the velocity has implicit vertical curvature, which motivates the streamfunction notations $\psi_\sigma$ and $\psi_{\sigma^2}$ \cite{Beron-21-POFb}.
+\begin{remark}[Implicit vertical shear] By the thermal-wind balance, the velocity has implicit vertical curvature, which motivates the streamfunction notations $\psi_\sigma$ and $\psi_{\sigma^2}$ \textup{\cite{Beron-21-POFb}}.
 Indeed, the buoyancy distribution \eqref{eq:thvarphi} implicitly implies that the velocity is determined, with an $O(\mathrm{Ro}^2)$ error, by the streamfunction

 \end{remark}

 We note that the IL$^0$QG can be recovered from system \eqref{eq:C-IL01} upon omitting $\psi_{\sigma^2}$ and setting $S = 0$, i.e., replacing $R_S$ with $R$.
 Note, for instance, that the buoyancy restriction in the IL$^0$QG is $\psi_\sigma > - \smash{\tfrac{1}{2}}f_0R^2$.
 The potential vorticity in the IL$^0$QG, given by $\bar\xi = \nabla^2\bar\psi - R^{-2}(\bar\psi - \psi_\sigma) + \beta y$, is created (or annihilated) as in the IL$^{(0,1)}$QG due to lateral changes in buoyancy, which is only permitted to vary in the horizontal (and time).
 This is unlike the HLQG, which follows from the IL$^0$QG after ignoring $\psi_\sigma$.
 The potential vorticity in the HLQG, $\bar\xi = \nabla^2\bar\psi - R^{-2}\bar\psi + \beta y$, is materially conserved.
 The results discussed below for the IL$^{(0,1)}$QG can be translated to corresponding results for the IL$^0$QG or HLQG in the indicated limits.